KUAS-Korea/KUAS-2021-igem/Project/Design.md

 For pathogen detection, receptor mediated detection was necessary since it was unclear whether the pathogen associated molecules would diffuse into the cell.
 In search for a suitable system, we looked at previous igem projects.
 We found a few previous projects that included a receptor mediated detection system.
-Various receptor based systems were tested by previous igem teams, but the one that was the most suitable overall for our project was the CadC-pCadBA used by team Uppsala (5).
+Various receptor based systems were tested by previous igem teams, but the one that was the most suitable overall for our project was the CadC-pCadBA used by team Uppsala(5).
-Their project was based on a previous research (6) which engineered the wild type CadC receptor by fusing caffein-binding single domain antibodies(VHHs) at the periplasmic portion.
+Their project was based on a previous research(6) which engineered the wild type CadC receptor by fusing caffein-binding single domain antibodies(VHHs) at the periplasmic portion.
 Upon ligand binding, the periplasmic domain(C-terminus) dimerizes and brings together the split DNA binding domains(DBDs) in the cytosolic side(N-terminus) to express genes under the pCadBA promoter.
 This research further improved the design by testing different version of linkers and found that the removal of the juxtamembrane linker increased the fold change of the reporter gene expression.

 ## CERK1, LYK5:
 To use the CadC system, we needed to find domain that dimerizes upon the binding of the pathogen specific ligand.
 This property was found in the chitin binding receptor CERK1 of A. thaliana.
 This Not only the whole receptor, but also just the ectodomain(ECD) showed dimerizing properties in pull down and western blotting experiments when treated with chitin.
 No dimerization was observed when peptidoglycan was treated.
 Crystallization data revealed the presence of 3 LysM domains in atCERK1-ECD.
 It also enabled the identification of key residues of atCERK1 interacting with NAG of chitin.
-Structure of ECD can be viewed at PDB (7)
+Structure of ECD can be viewed at PDB(7).
 This domain will be fused at the periplasmic side of CadC.

 Also, a coreceptor LYK5 was shown to facilitate the dimerization.
 LYK5 showed even higher binding affinity towards chitin and LYK-CERK association in the presence of chitin was stronger than the dimerizing association of CERK1 monomers.
 Dimerization of CERK1 was absent in LYK5 mutant protoplasts (8).